FrankMittelbach/tlc3-examples/README.md

  - support files, such as images or a specially prepared .toc file used in the examples
  - the class files used (but with the spotcolor support placed after `\endinput`, thus not active by default)

+If you look into the sub-directories you will find that github truncates the display (because there are more than 1000 files inside).
+However, if you clone the repository or download the .zip file you get all of them.

 ## Processing the examples

 If you reprocess the examples yourself, the result will look slightly